 If you want more information about your pendulum, you can always ask about multiple strengths and weaknesses.
 Then the numbers will give you an idea what order the strengths and weaknesses go in as well as the intensity of the answer!

 I really hope this is helpful for you.
-If you loved this, or have more ideas, let me know in the comments or get in touch on Instagram @moonofgemini!
+If you loved this, or have more ideas, get in touch on Instagram @moonofgemini!

 Want to interview more pendulums or save this for later?
 Save it to Pinterest!